 Rabbit Traits And Behavior

 Rabbits are herbivores whose main diet is grass hay.
-They also enjoy some fruits and vegetables, but these, along with treats like Hey!Berries, should be limited.
+They also enjoy some fruits and vegetables, but these and other rabbit-safe treats should be limited.
 And it’s important to know which fruits and vegetables are safe for rabbits to eat.
 A limited amount of rabbit-specific pelleted food also adds crucial vitamins and minerals to a rabbit’s diet.
 Clean, fresh water that’s available at all times is vital to rabbit health.

 Rabbits are herd animals, and most prefer to live in pairs or groups.
 The thumping sound rabbits make with their rear feet is likely used to alert other members of the rabbit group of possible danger and/or to express annoyance.
 Bunnies are individuals, and not all bunnies get along.
 Bonding bunnies requires care and patience.
 Never add a bunny to the family without following bonding procedures.
 This avoids possible bunny fights or injuries.